Romance scam: Variations

+Pig butchering scam

+In pig butchering scams, scammers will first contact and attempt to gain trust with victims – often with elaborate fake identities presenting as attractive and preying on a victim's desire for companionship.
+Scammers will then introduce a seemingly profitable cryptocurrency investment opportunity that they encourage victims to make increasing investments into.
+Finally, once a substantial amount is collected or when victims try to collect funds, the scammer will become unreachable to the victim, leaving them with no way to recover funds.

+Many of the perpetrators are also victims lured from abroad under false pretenses and then forced to commit the fraud by organized crime gangs.

 Blackmail

 Some romance scammers seek out a victim with an obscure fetish and will make the victim think that if they pay for the scammer's plane ticket, they will get to live out their sexual fantasy with the scammer.
 Other scammers like to entice victims to perform sexual acts on webcam.
 They then record their victims, play back the recorded images or videos to them, and then extort money to prevent them from sending the recordings to friends, family, or employers, often discovered via social media sites such as Facebook or Twitter.

 Pro-daters

 The pro-dater differs from other scams in method of operation: a face-to-face meeting actually does take place in the scammer's country but for the sole purpose of manipulating the victim into spending as much money as possible in relatively little time, with little or nothing in return.
 The scheme usually involves accomplices, such as an interpreter or a taxi driver, each of whom must be paid by the victim at an inflated price.
 Everything is pre-arranged so that the wealthy foreigner pays for expensive accommodation, is taken not to an ordinary public café but to a costly restaurant (usually some out-of-the-way place priced far above what locals would ever be willing to pay), and is manipulated into making various expensive purchases, including gifts for the scammer such as electronics and fur coats.

 The vendors are also typically part of the scheme.
 After the victim has left, the merchandise is returned to the vendors and the pro-dater and their various accomplices take their respective cut of the take.
 As the pro-dater is eager to date again, the next date is immediately set up with the next wealthy foreigner.

 The supposed relationship goes no further, except to inundate the victim with requests for more money after they return home.
 Unlike a gold digger, who marries for money, a pro-dater is not necessarily single or available in real life.